thompson42/pyspark-dse-cookbook/README.md

 The Spark history server provides a way to load the event logs from Spark jobs that were run with event logging enabled.

-Due to the verbosity of files generated at the Application level pay attention to the log rolling/cleanup configuration at the bottom of the page.
+Due to the verbosity of files generated at the Application level pay attention to the log rolling/cleanup configuration at the bottom of documentation link above.

-## Cookbook
+# Cookbook

-This library is split into four (4) sections:
+These scripts are split into four (4) sections:

-1. PySpark scripts for Cassandra resident real-time data (Cluster 1: DSE Analytics)
+1. PySpark scripts for Cassandra resident real-time data (executed against Cluster1: DSE Analytics DC)
-2. PySpark scripts for Data Lake resident historic data in .parquet file based format (Cluster 2: DSE Analytics Solo)
+2. PySpark scripts for Data Lake resident historic data in .parquet file based format (executed against Cluster 2: DSE Analytics Solo DC)
-3. PySpark scripts for JOINING/UNION of real-time and historic data in both clusters
+3. PySpark scripts for JOINING/UNION of real-time and historic data in both clusters (executed against Cluster 2: DSE Analytics Solo DC but will also pull data from Cluster1: DSE Analytics DC)
-4. PySpark scripts for ARCHIVING data from real-time cluster -> Data Lake
+4. PySpark scripts for ARCHIVING data from real-time cluster -> Data Lake (executed against Cluster 2: DSE Analytics Solo DC but will also pull data from Cluster1: DSE Analytics DC)

-Note that there are two clusters with 2 differing purposes: a DSE Analytics cluster (Real-time) and a DSE Analytics Solo cluster (Data Lake).
+DC = datacenter (A Cassandra logical datacenter)

+#### Cluster Topology:

+1. Cluster 1: (DSE Analytics DC)
+2. Cluster 2: (DSE Analytics Solo DC)

-## Section 1: PySpark scripts for Cassandra resident real-time data:
+## Section 1: PySpark scripts for Cassandra resident real-time data

 Cluster Purpose: real-time analytics component of a big data platform Components of Datastax Enterprise used: Spark, Cassandra, DSEFS